Simple bridge network for kubernetes

 bridget - it's short shell script, that helps you for organise simple bridge network for Kubernetes.

 There is no overlays, no politics.
 Just flat L2-network across all your hosts and pods.

 In addition bridget can automatically configure VLAN and bridge interfaces for that.
 See the picture:

-bridget automatically retrieves IP-addresses from your pod-network, and configures cni for use it.
-Collision check is carried out each new run by arping tool.
+bridget automatically retrieves node cidr from your pod-network, and configures cni for use it.

 All parameters passing as environment variables: